 Asbestos: A Political History

 Last year, the Frank R. Lautenberg Safety for the 21st Century Act was passed to re-enlist the EPA to monitor and control toxins once again.
-Although this is a major step forward given the absence of any regulation over the last two decades or so, we may still have to wait five years before we see asbestos entirely banned.
+Although this is a major step forward given the absence of any regulation over the last two decades or so, we may still have to wait five years before we see an asbestos ban.

 Members of the public in the U.S. and across the world are now urging policy-decision makers to agree upon an actionable change sooner rather than later to avoid another spate of unregulated asbestos presence.
 In America, tensions on this subject are particularly high given Trump’s appointment of Scott Pruitt to lead the EPA.
 Even though doctors and research scientists assert that there is no safe level of asbestos exposure, Pruitt is still non-committal about his position regarding its regulation.